Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

     }

-The key point is that the behavior for any given note is encapsulated in its own method instead of being crammed into one growing catch-all.
+The key point is that the behavior for any given note is encapsulated in its own method instead of being crammed into one growing catch-all method.

 We can make things cleaner yet by putting all the note-handling methods into a separate file (e.g. `noteHandlers.pde`) so you know exactly where to look to add or change anything.